opengeospatial/HY_Features/section_7.md

 Disparate systems describing hydrologic features may be mapped to the equivalent HY\_Features definitions to disambiguate the local usage of terminology and specific implementation choices made.

-Note that a direct encoding of HY\_Features to an implementation format such as RDF may be implemented through annotation or direct correspondance of names to the HY\_Feature elements.
+Note that a direct encoding of HY\_Features to an implementation format such as RDF may be implemented through annotation or direct correspondence of names to the HY\_Feature elements.

 | **Requirements Class** | [/req/hy_features_conceptual_model](/req/hy_features_conceptual_model) |